kranupasingh/My-Power-BI-Project-Repo/README.md

 - Reviewing data quality
 - Converted data types and enforced schema consistency
 - Renaming fields where required
-- Applied transformations such as:
+- Applied transformations such as
-    -- Group by
+    + Group by
+    +
 The transformation stage helped ensure that the data was structured consistently and ready for modelling and visualisation.

 🗄️ Data Modelling